varigence/docs/bimlflex/reference-documentation/EnableRollbackRdv.md

 # Rollback DV

-Should the Batch orchestration engine rollback (delete) committed changes to the DV (Data Vault) database when failed loads are detected
+Determines whether the Batch orchestration engine rolls back (deletes) committed changes to the Data Vault database in case of a failed process.

 Notes:
 * This setting is part of the `Orchestration` settings category.
 * The default value for this setting is `N`.